vinnymeller/twm/README.md

           Prompt user to start a new session in the same group as an existing session.

           Setting this option nullifies the layout and path options.

+  -d, --dont-attach
+          Don't attach to the workspace session after opening it

+  -l, --layout
+          Prompt user to select a globally-defined layout to open the workspace with.

+          Using this option will override any other layout definitions.

   -p, --path <PATH>
           Open the given path as a workspace.